marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     Why would you prefer Clang over gcc?
 A:
     A few years ago, I'd say: clang for user space, gcc for kernel (we had no choice).
-Now things are not that sharps, as gcc has catched up with the clang extra feature (like the sanitizer), and we can use clang to compile the kernel.
+Now things are not that sharp, as gcc has caught up with the clang extra feature (like the sanitizer), and we can use clang to compile the kernel.
 I use both, whenever possible :)
 7:20 PM

 Webinar staffto everyone